Imamzadeh

 An imamzadeh (امامزاده) is a Persian term with two related meanings: a type of holy person in Shia Islam, and the shrine-tomb of such a person.

 Descendant

 An imamzadeh is an immediate descendant of a Shi'i Imam.
 The term is also used in Hindi, Urdu, Punjabi and Azeri.
 Imamzadeh means "offspring" or descendant of an imam.
 There are many different ways of spelling the word in English, such as imamzada, imamzadah and emamzadah.
-Imamzadeh are basically the Syed's or Syeda's as they have descended from the Imams.
+Imamzadeh are basically the Syed's or Syeds as they have descended from the Imams.
 Imamzadehs are also sayyids, though not all sayyids are considered imamzadehs.

 There are many important imamzadehs.
 Two of these are Fātimah bint Mūsā, the sister of Imam Ali al-Ridha, the eighth Twelver Imam, and Zaynab bint Ali, daughter of Ali, considered by Shi'i Muslims to be the first Imam and by Sunni Muslims as the fourth Rashid.
 Imamzadehs are not traditionally women.